klickyfan/development-machine-builder/README.md

 3. Copy settings.template.json to settings.json and fill in the blanks.

+4. Modify configuration files as desired.

-3. Set the new laptop's PowerShell Execution Policy from Restricted to RemoteSigned (as an administrator).
+5. Set the new laptop's PowerShell Execution Policy from Restricted to RemoteSigned (as an administrator).

-4. Run KickOffBuild.ps1.
+6. Run KickOffBuild.ps1.

-5. Stick around to do occasional babysitting.
+7. Stick around to do occasional babysitting.
 More on this below.

-6. Run InstallVSExtensions.ps1.
+8. Run InstallVSExtensions.ps1.

 **Babysitting Required